-(3) If the parties are unable to determine within ten (10) working days of either the initial request for arbitration or the second request, which comes later, a mutually satisfactory arbitrator from the second submitted list, the Public Employment Relations Commission may be requested by either party to designate and arbitrator.
+(3) If the parties are unable to determine within ten (10) school days of either the initial request for arbitration or the second request, which comes later, a mutually satisfactory arbitrator from the second submitted list, the Public Employment Relations Commission may be requested by either party to designate an arbitrator.

-b.
-The arbitrator shall limit himself to the issues submitted to him and shall consider nothing else.
-He can add nothing to nor subtract anything from the Agreement between the parties or any policy of the Board of Education.
+B. The arbitrator shall limit himself to the issues submitted to him and shall consider nothing else.
+He can add nothing to, nor subtract anything from the Agreement between the parties.
 The decision of the arbitrator shall be final and binding upon both parties.
-Only the Board and the aggrieved and his representatives shall be given copies of the arbitrator’s award.
-This shall be accomplished within thirty (30) calendar days of the completion of the arbitrator’s hearings.
+Only the Board and the aggrieved and his representative shall be given copies of the arbitrator's award.
+This shall be accomplished within thirty (30) calendar days of the completion of the arbitrator's hearings.

-(1) Any aggrieved person may be represented at all stages of the grievance procedure by himself, or, at his options, by a representative selected or approved by the Union.
-All documents, communications and records dealing with the processing of a grievance shall be filed in a separate file and shall not be kept in the personnel file of any of the participants.
+(1) Any aggrieved person may be represented at all stages of the grievance procedure by himself, or, at his option, by a representative selected or approved by the Association.

-(2) When an employee is not represented by the Union in the processing of a grievance, the Union shall at the time of submission of the grievance to the Superintendent or any later level, be notified that the grievance is in process, have the right to be present and present its position in writing at all hearing sessions held concerning the grievance and shall receive a copy of all decisions rendered.
-A copy of the Assistant Superintendent’s written decision made in response to a written grievance shall be given to the Union immediately.
+(2) When an employee is not represented by the Association in the processing of a grievance, the Association shall, at the time of submission of the grievance to the Superintendent or any later level, be notified that the grievance is in process, have the right to be present and present its position in writing at all hearing sessions held concerning the grievance and shall receive a copy of all decisions rendered.
+A copy of the Assistant Superintendent's written decision made in response to a written grievance shall be given to the Association immediately.

-(3) The Board and the Union shall assure the individual freedom from restraint, interference, coercion, discrimination or reprisal in presenting his appeal with respect to his personal grievances.
+(3) The Board and the Association shall assure the individual freedom from restraint, interference, coercion, discrimination, or reprisal in presenting his appeal with respect to his personal grievances.

 ARTICLE 4 - EMPLOYEE RIGHTS